Find answers to all your questions before joining us at the Western & Southern Open.

 - Qualifying sessions 1 and 2: Gates open at 9:00 AM

 - 11:00 AM day session ticket holders are allowed into the grounds starting at 10:00 AM.

 - 7:00 PM evening session ticket holders are allowed into the grounds starting at 5:00 PM.

 - Semifinals session 14: Gates open at 10:00 AM

 - Semifinals session 15: Gates open at 5:00 PM

 - Finals: Gates open at 11:00 AM

-- No day session tickets accepted AFTER 5:00 PM, no night session tickets accepted BEFORE 5:00 PM
+- Day session tickets are not accepted for entry after 5:00 PM and night session tickets are not accepted for entry before 5:00 PM

 If you are in need of first aid, head to the First Aid center located on the South end of Stadium Three/North end of the food court.